stho32/llmapi-rust/README.md

   service  Run as Windows service

 Options:
-  --set-port <PORT>  Set the port number for the API server -h, --help        Print help
+  --port <PORT>     Set the port number for the current session --set-port <PORT> Save the port number in config for future sessions -h, --help        Print help
   -V, --version     Print version
 ```